Sessions

 Each session has a corresponding file at:

-~/.claude/projects/{project-slug}/{session-id}.jsonlThese files contain every interaction in the session as newline-delimited JSON.
-The TranscriptReader service parses these files to extract:
+~/.claude/projects/{project-slug}/{session-id}.jsonlThese files contain every interaction as newline-delimited JSON.
+The TranscriptReader service parses them to extract:

 - Session metadata — ID, title (from the first user message), timestamps, permission mode